Find out what makes a good full-spectrum CBD oil and why products from NuLeaf Naturals, FOCL, PlusCBD, Kanibi, Sunsoil, and more made our list.

 Can full-spectrum CBD cause anxiety?

-A 2014 study that looked at the impact of medical cannabis in the treatment of neurological conditions found a possible
+A 2014 study that looked at the impact of medical cannabis in the treatment of neurological conditions found a possible link between higher levels of THC and anxiety.
+Other evidence suggests cannabis may help relieve symptoms of depression and anxiety.

 More research is needed for a definitive answer, but if you’re prone to anxiety, you may want to explore CBD options without THC, like broad-spectrum or isolate products.